shirakaba/react-nativescript/README.md

 A quick list of my own plans (not necessarily in execution order):

 * Documentation website
-* Document workflow for React Dev Tools v4 (which includes HMR)
+* Document workflow for React Dev Tools integration
 * Conference talk 🤞

 Wishes:

 * Demo apps
 * Translated docs
-* Starter template in NativeScript CLI and Playground
+* Starter template in NativeScript Playground
 * Lots and lots of plugins
 * API compatibility with React Native (very long-term goal)
-* Compatibility with major React packages like React Navigation and Redux (may depend upon above)
+* Compatibility with major React packages like React Navigation (may depend upon above)

 ## Contributing 🙋‍♀️